 Lowering prices for meat alternatives increases profits by 30%

-The market for meat alternatives is booming; it's impossible to imagine supermarkets without them.
-Under a commission by ISMI (International Shopper Marketing Institute), we have estimated the optimal prices for these products for maximum profits.
-We did this by looking into consumers' brains with EEG.
+The market for meat alternatives is booming; supermarkets simply can’t do without them anymore.
+Commissioned by ISMI (International Shopper Marketing Institute), we analyzed the optimal pricing for these products to maximize profits.
+Using EEG technology, we examined consumers' brain activity to uncover valuable insights.

 Client ismi logo